hailelagi/hailelagi.com/content/hacks/tsunami.md

 <!-- INSERT GIF DEMO HERE -->

-But before that context, here's Joe Armstrong explaining why writing correct, fast, well-tested, concurrent/ parallel and distributed programs on modern CPUs is complex and difficult and why erlang/elixir is appealing, it comes with a concurrent/parallel garbage collector (no global GC pauses, **low-latency by default**), a **shared nothing architecture** that's **multi-core by default** which scales IO bound soft realtime applications incredibly well with a simple model of concurrency and primitives that encourage thinking about fault tolerance -- did I mention functional programming?
+But before that context, here's Joe Armstrong explaining why writing correct, fast, well-tested, concurrent/ parallel and distributed programs on modern CPUs is complex and difficult and why erlang/elixir is appealing, it comes with a concurrent/parallel garbage collector (no global GC pauses, **low-latency by default**), a **shared nothing architecture** runtime that's **multi-core by default**, scales I/O bound soft realtime applications incredibly well with a simple model of concurrency that **eliminates data races** and primitives that encourage thinking about fault tolerance -- did I mention functional programming?

 {{< youtube bo5WL5IQAd0 >}}